algonquindesign-grads/2021/_students/ekuma-deborah.md

 first_name: "Deborah Ibe"
 last_name: "Ekuma"
 headshot_alt: |
   The headshot of Deborah Ibe Ekuma.
-It depicts
+It depicts a closeup of a person with shoulder-length black hair smiling whilst looking directly at the camera.
 ation_word: "Origination"
 keywords:
   - "Detail-Oriented"